*Blog has been edited to reflect 2019 information*

 Downtown Huntsville's Tinsel Trail

 The Tinsel Trail is a display of live Christmas trees in Downtown Huntsville that is free to attend and open all hours during the holiday season.
-Big Spring Park East is full of creativity, wonder, and holiday spirit with 300 trees this November 23rd – January 5th!
+Big Spring Park East is full of creativity, wonder, and holiday spirit with 300 trees starting November 29th!

 Each Thursday and Friday during Tinsel Trail you will be able to grab a coffee from Arsenal Coffee Co., they will be parked near the Welcome to Huntsville mural on Spragins Street.
 It's the perfect way to warm up this holiday season!